hdShang/arxiv-daily/docs/cs-CL/2025-08-05/papers/250803110v1-token-level-precise-attack-on-rag-searching-for-the-best-alternative.md

 ---
 layout: default
-title: Token-Level Precise Attack on RAG: Searching for the Best Alternatives to Mislead Generation
+title: "Token-Level Precise Attack on RAG: Searching for the Best Alternatives to Mislead Generation"
 ---

 # Token-Level Precise Attack on RAG: Searching for the Best Alternatives to Mislead Generation